DemirelZ/NETFLIX_ReactNativeReduxToolkit/README.md

 # NETFLIX Clone React-Native

-This project is developed using React Native and REDUX/Toolkit.
+React Native and REDUX/Toolkit were used to develop this project.
 <br/>
-<br/> This application provides information about movies detail and movie categories
+<br/> This application provides information about film details and film categories.
 <br/>

 ## Used Technologies: